If you know and love my low carb granola recipe, buckle up for their portable counterpart, keto granola bars!

 These bars are delicious on their own for a snack, breakfast, or even dessert!
 But when I have extra time or ingredients laying around, here are a few ways I enjoy eating them:

-- Crumble the bars over low carb greek yogurt
+- Crumble the bars over keto yogurt

 - Cut these bars into smaller portions for low carb energy balls that mix well into trail mix